 I boarded the plane to Mauritius together with the ATR delegation on 5 July.
 It was the ATR 72 to which the group makes reference in its name, the only domestic plane that flew on the trajectory between Mauritius and Rodrigues, operated exclusively by Air Mauritius.
-A press conference was scheduled for Monday before the negotiation with the government representative Ali Michael Mansoor, the Financial Advisor of Prime Minister Ramgoolam.
-It was him who had stopped the transaction of 10,000,000 MUR to Rodrigues to support the fishers' early retirement.
+A press conference was scheduled for Monday before the negotiation with government representative Ali Michael Mansoor, Financial Secretary to Prime Minister Ramgoolam.
+He was responsible for stopping the transaction of 10,000,000 MUR to Rodrigues to support the fishers' early retirement.
 He had already worked for the World Bank and, according to the expectations of the ATR members, he would be difficult to deal with.